-Com Executable while STOP Bit is ON
+Command

 Memory operation START No

 INDEPENDENT START No

 FORCED INTERRUPT No

 Direct operation ABSOLUTE MOVEMENT No

 RELATIVE MOVEMENT No

 INTERRUPT FEEDING No

 Other ORIGIN SEARCH No

 ORIGIN RETURN No

 PRESENT POSITION PRESET Yes

 JOG No

 TEACH Yes

-RELEASE PROHIBIT/ ERROR RESET Yes
+RELEASE PROHIBIT/ERROR RESET Yes

 Error counter reset output, origin adjustment command output Yes

 Override enable Yes

 Data transfer WRITE DATA Yes

 READ DATA Yes

 SAVE DATA Yes

-When deceleration stop is turned ON while outputting the pulse for the backlash compensation data, a deceleration stop is not executed immediately but a stop is executed after output of the pulse for the backlash compensation data is completed.
-Be careful if a large value will be set for the backlash compensation data.
+If the STOP Bit is turned ON during pulse output for the backlash compensation data, a deceleration stop will not be executed until after pulse output for the backlash compensation data has been completed.
+Caution is required if the backlash compensation data is set to a large value.